rochauha/pl0c/GRAMMAR.md

 Here's the grammer followed by `pl0c`, which is a slightly modified version of the original grammar found on [Wikipedia](https://en.wikipedia.org/wiki/PL/0 "link to the Wikipedia page"). <br>

-Even though the grammar supports nested functions, this implementation does not.

 Changes:
-- Consecutive statements in a particular scope must be enclosed within a BEGIN-END block
+- Consecutive `statement`s must be enclosed within a BEGIN-END block
 - `DO` and `THEN` are no longer valid keywords
 - Procedure definitions, `IF`, `ELSE`, `WHILE` are followed by a colon
 - Added keywords `PRINT` and `SCAN` for I/O
+- Even though the grammar supports nested functions, this implementation does not
+- All keywords are case insensitive

 ```
 program = block .